How you can stave off the holiday blues

 HARRISBURG, Pa.
 (WHTM) – The holiday season can mean joy for some but be bluesy for others.

-Friday, the Wolf administration shared resources and advice for individuals and families affected by mental health and substance abuse disorders during the holiday season.
+The Wolf administration on Friday shared resources and advice for individuals and families affected by mental health and substance abuse disorders during the holiday season.

-According to the National Alliance on Mental Illness: additional stress, sentimental memories, or unrealistic expectations can lead to issues during the holiday season.
-One in five adults in America suffers from a mental illness and 64 percent of people say they were affected by holiday blues.
+According to the National Alliance on Mental Illness, additional stress, sentimental memories, or unrealistic expectations can lead to issues during the holiday season.
+One in five adults in America suffers from a mental illness and 64% say they were affected by holiday blues.

 “As has been noted, the holiday season can be absolutely wonderful but it can be a difficult time for people suffering with serious health conditions and serious medical mental health conditions.
 If you are in need of help, ask for it,” said Health Secretary Dr. Rachel Levine.